aycangulez/tie-in/README.md

 Syntax: `createRels(comp, rels, trx)`

-Creates relations (*rels*) for a component (*comp*).
+Creates records (*rels*) related to a component (*comp*).
 You can also pass an optional knex transaction (*trx*) if you would like to run this operation inside a transaction as a part of other database operations.

-Relations can be upstream (referencing the newly created record) and/or downstream (referenced from the record).
-Relations can optionally have types specified by *relType*.
+Related records can be upstream (referencing the newly created record) and/or downstream (referenced from the record).
+Related records can optionally have types specified by *relType*.

 ```js
 await tie.createRels(post({ id: somePostId }), {